smari/jai-xml/README.md

 ## Looping

 While you can traverse the XML hierarchy manually, there are both callback-based walkers and a `for_expansion` defined.

-The for expansion allows you to run `for` on a node and it will walk its children, breadth first.
+The for expansion allows you to run `for` on a node and it will walk its children, depth first.
+Note that `continue` will continue the walk, but will *not* skip decent into the children of the current node.
+At some point it might be interesting to have an iterator where `continue` skips descent, but for now if you want to do this you'll have to roll your own.

 Note: The depth-first callback walker will visit children in the reverse order of their parents.
 This may seem confusing, and should probably be changed, but it's the easiest way to implement this.